 40,000 rally seeking the release of Georgia's jailed former president

-Tbilisi (AFP) – Tens of thousands rallied Monday in Georgia demanding the release of jailed opposition leader and former president Mikheil Saakashvili, who has been on hunger strike for several weeks.
+Tbilisi (AFP) – Tens of thousands rallied on Monday in Georgia seeking the release of jailed opposition leader and former president Mikheil Saakashvili, who has been on hunger strike for several weeks, as Ukraine slammed his transfer to a prison hospital.

-Saakashvili, who served as president between 2004 and 2013 and is now the country's main opposition leader, was arrested on October 1 on his return from exile in Ukraine.
+Saakashvili, who served as president between 2004 and 2013, was arrested on October 1 on his return from exile in Ukraine.

-His jailing has exacerbated a political crisis that has gripped Georgia since last year, after the opposition denounced fraud in parliamentary elections won narrowly by the ruling Georgian Dream party.
+His jailing has exacerbated a political crisis that erupted last year after the opposition denounced fraud in parliamentary elections won narrowly by the ruling Georgian Dream party.

-The flamboyant pro-Western reformer's arrest provoked the largest anti-government demonstrations Georgia has seen in a decade.
+The flamboyant pro-Western reformer's arrest provoked the largest anti-government demonstrations in a decade.

-Chanting Saakashvili's name, some 40,000 demonstrators flooded on Monday evening the central Freedom Square in the Georgian capital Tbilisi.
+Chanting Saakashvili's name, about 40,000 demonstrators flooded on Monday evening into the central Freedom Square in the Georgian capital Tbilisi, AFP reporters saw.

-The protest came shortly after Saakashvili was controversially moved to a prison hospital, which, rights officials say, fails to ensure his proper treatment.
+Earlier Monday, Saakashvili was moved to a prison hospital, which, rights officials say fails to ensure his proper treatment.

 "A mass, permanent protest movement begins in Georgia and will not stop until Mikheil Saakashvili is set free and snap elections are called," Nika Melia, the chairman of Saakashvili's United National Movement party, told the crowd.

-Protesters then marched through downtown Tbilisi towards Prime Minister's office, vowing to blockade the building.
+Protesters then marched through downtown Tbilisi towards the prime minister's office, vowing to blockade the building.

 Prime Minister Irakli "Garibashvili will not be able to leave or enter his office," Melia said.